Phalcode/gamevault-docs/docs/Server Docs/server-setup.md

 Setting up a Crackpipe server can be done in a few simple steps.
 Before starting, there are some prerequisites you need to have in place.

+There are many ways to deploy a Crackpipe Server.
+Choose one from below.

-### Prerequisites
+## Prerequisites

+- **Zipped Games in a specific name format**: Crackpipe needs the games to be in a specific name format to be able to identify and install them correctly.
+Definitely have a read on [this chapter.](structure.md)
 - **TypeORM-compatible PostgreSQL Server**: Crackpipe uses a PostgreSQL server to store all the data.
 Ensure that you have a TypeORM-compatible PostgreSQL server installed and running on your system.
-- **Zipped Games in a specific name format**: Crackpipe needs the games to be in a specific name format to be able to identify and install them correctly.

-### Step-by-Step Guide
+  - With the right setup using sqlite, Crackpipe doesn't need a Postgres database to run, so it can be skipped if necessary.
+Nevertheless, we suggest configuring a Postgres database to ensure the best performance.
+See [Method 1.1.](#method-11-docker-setup-without-postgresql)

+### Method 1: Docker Setup

 #### 1. Install Docker and Docker Compose